Spring is here, and so are Seasonal Allergies, check out featured products

 Certified in Functional Nutrition, Certified Herbalist and Dietary Supplement Specialist.

 Hi I am Wendy Gallup owner of It's Just Natural Health and Wellness.
-I have over 15 years in the studies of Nutrition, Holistic Herbs, Health and Wellness.
+I have over 18 years in the studies of Nutrition, Holistic Herbs, Health and Wellness, Vitamin and Mineral Supplementation.
 I have been helping people just like you learn how to have health and happiness.
 I myself have had Lyme disease , Epstein Barr flair ups and spent many years teaching myself through education and intuition.

 You will need to have a good mindset, keep moving, have a round functioning diet, get enough sleep and control stress.
 You can only achieve this by being desperate or being inspired.
 And we hope your answer is to be inspired,